jonathanleonhardt/java-http-auditor/README.md

 ## Prerequisites

 - Java 17 >
-- Be using HTTP in your endpoints ou in a http client
+- Be using HTTP in your endpoints or in a http client

 ## Highly compatible:

 - Quarkus
-- Spring Boot
+- Microprofile

 ## USE CASES